sjasthi/python102_2024_abcd_projects/README.md

 (Option 1): Generate text based bingo cards
 (Option 2): Generate image based bingo cards
 (Option 3): Generate bingo cards containing both text + images

+### [Project 220] (???)
+Third Person to First Person translation

+Many teachers and children are translating the SHEROES articles from third person to first person for mono-acts and such.

+We can rely on AI to do such translations (aka transformations / rewrites).

+This project focusses on integrating with ChatGPT or other tools to convert the SHEROES text from third-person to first person.